Want to become a thought leader on LinkedIn? Today, it’s easier than ever.

-I’ve written over 300 articles for publications like Time, Fortune, Mashable, and TechCrunch, but these days most of my writing is going up on LinkedIn.
-It’s where the attention is and I can engage with people in a way I never could through my articles, where the conversation was more one-way.
-If you’re looking to create B2B thought leadership content it’s where your audience is, it’s the easiest place to get started, and it just plain works.
+I’ve written over 300 articles for publications like Time, Fortune, Mashable, and TechCrunch, but these days most of my writing goes up on LinkedIn.
+It’s where the attention is.
+On LinkedIn, I can engage with people in a way I never could through my articles, where the conversation was one-way.
+If you’re looking to create B2B thought leadership content then LinkedIn is where your audience is, it’s the easiest place to get started, and it just plain works.

 Here’s a 7-step process to get you started.